tsmith512/callboard/README.md

     to add that second "mode".
-  - A current workaround would be to host two separate copies of this project, one setup as described, and the other setup like the [demo][DEMO] where the "events" are all set relative to the time at pageload.
+  - A current workaround would be to host two separate copies of this project, one setup as described, and the other setup like the [demo][DEMO] where the "events" are all set relative to the time at pageload and load that when intermision starts.
 - **Midnight is a problem**
   - How I invoked simple time parsing in Moment.js ignores dates, so a call at 11:30pm happens "tonight," but a call at 12:30am would have already happened